18 Outdoor Adventures to Do with Kids In Michigan Before They Turn 18

 Rocks to children are like treasure.
 Luckily the Great Lakes State is home to many unique fossils to satiate your little treasure hunters, specifically the elusive Petoskey Stone.

-Claiming the title of Michigan’s state stone, Petoskey stones are a form of fossilized coral, which have a distinct 6 sided honeycomb pattern on their surface.
+Claiming the title of Michigan’s state stone, Petoskey stones are a form of fossilized coral, which have a distinct 6 sided honeycomb pattern on their surfaces.
 Rock collecting children will love searching for these unique stones.

 You may be asking yourself where are the best places to find Petoskey Stones in Michigan?
 Thankfully, Michigan is home to hundreds of public beaches where you can hunt till your hearts are content and pockets are full.
 Spend a fare amount of time along the shorelines of Lake Michigan and you’ll spot visitor’s bent over shuffle or using a sand sifter as they search for the distinct Petoskey Stone.

-These highly sought after commodity are predominately found along Lake Michigan’s shoreline in the northwestern Lower Peninsula, near Petoskey and Charlevoix.
+These highly sought after commodities are predominately found along Lake Michigan’s shoreline in the northwestern Lower Peninsula, near Petoskey and Charlevoix.
 Additional the shores of Lake Superior in the Upper Peninsula are a treasure trove, especially after storms or when the ice melts in the spring.
 Polish and smooth these special stones with a Rock Tumbler, this one has been running nonstop in our basement since we opened it.
 It includes everything you need to create polished gemstones and smooth rocks.

 4. Conquer a Sand Dune

-Running helter skelter down a sand dune, legs and arms bicycling furiously then culminating with an epic faceplant is a right of passage for any Michigan resident.
-All along Lake Michigan’s shores there are opportunities to explore sand dunes whether its climbing, sandboarding, riding or rolling down these sandy mountainous hills.
+Running helter skelter down a sand dune, legs and arms bicycling furiously and then culminating with an epic faceplant is a right of passage for any Michigan resident.
+All along Lake Michigan’s shores there are opportunities to explore sand dunes whether it’s climbing, sandboarding, riding or rolling down these sandy mountainous hills.

 Undeniably Sleeping Bear Dunes National Lakeshore, is the most famous sand dunes in Michigan.
 Other notable places to get your sandy fix include Saugatuck Dunes State Park and in Sawyer, Michigan at Warren Dunes State Park, which provide a beautiful stretch of dunes that rise 260 feet above the lake for stunning views.

 Want additional thrills, Silver Lake State Park offers a unique adventure with the chance to actually ride on the dunes.
 Silver Lake is one of the most popular destinations in the Midwest for those wanting to ride on nearly 2,000 acres of sand dunes.
-Thousands flock to this sand-packed beach town due for it’s unique location.
+Thousands flock to this sand-packed beach town because of it’s unique location.
 With multiple options you can bring your own ATV’s, rent, or go on a private guided experience like Mac Wood Dune Rides.
 This lively beach town of Mears, Michigan has family-friendly activities and gorgeous beaches to explore too.
 Perfect for a Michigan family vacation.

 6. Pick Blueberries in Southwest Michigan

 Few things in life taste better than warm, sun-kissed blueberries plopped straight in your mouth.
 Beginning early July and lasting through August, blueberries are ripe and ready for picking in Southwest Michigan.
 Head over and support local area U-pick farms this summer, the vast majority which are family owned and operated.
-Thanks to Michigan’s lake effect and unique soils, Lake Michigan’s shoreline is an ideal environment for blueberries and is one of the largest producers in the WORLD.
+Thanks to Michigan’s lake effect and unique soils, Lake Michigan’s shoreline is a sustainable environment for blueberries and is one of the largest producers in the WORLD.
 Visit Southwest Michigan Blueberry Farms this summer and pick your fill of these delectable blue pearls.
 You can even go glamping at a Berry Farm at the The Fields of Michigan, near South Haven, for an epic bucket list experience.

 7. Stargaze at a Designated Dark Sky Area

 Gaze in wonder at the night sky without light pollution at one of Michigan’s 6 designated sky parks such as Wilderness State Park, Port Crescent State Park, and Thompson’s Harbor State Park.
-Bonus, you can stay until the wee hours of the night because in 2022, the DNR changed the hours and now allows access 24/7 to the dark sky areas, whereas most day-use state parks close by 10 pm.
+Bonus, you can stay until the wee hours of the night because in 2022, the DNR changed the rules and now allows access 24/7 to the dark sky areas, whereas most day-use state parks close by 10 pm.

 In addition, the Upper Peninsula has an International Dark Sky Park in Copper Harbor at Keweenaw Mountain Lodge.
-If you’re up near Mackinaw City, another wonderful spot is the Headlands Dark Sky Park which host special events and frequently allows the use of a large telescope available to the community to observe the sky up close.
+If you’re up near Mackinaw City, another wonderful spot is the Headlands Dark Sky Park which host special events and frequently allow the use of a large telescope available to the community to observe the sky up close.

 8. Hunt for Yooperlites